 This means you can simply click the data you want to correct no matter how you are viewing the record.
 Once processed both the original spelling and the correction will appear within search results.
 Sometimes lots of different corrections will appear, based on other users submissions.
 Added bonus, you can click on the names of those users that have submitted corrections.

-Ancestry vs Find My Past: Which website has the least ‘issues’?
+Ancestry vs Find My Past: Which looks best?

 Both sites offer access to thousands of search results.
 They are at your fingertips and ready to explore.
 Our time is precious and how these results are displayed is important.